szxivk/odin-project-webdev-2024/cs50x-2024/week-2/week2-thoughts.md

   - Arrays do not follow this rule, rather, they are passed by reference.
 The callee receives the actual array, not a copy of it.

-# Making Code that take commandline arguements.
+# Making Code that take commandline arguments.

 - syntax:
     ```c